C o a s t S a l i s h C u l t u r a l R e s o u r c e s

 These sessions have been made available for your viewing below.

-In March 2021 San Juan County Environmental Resources hosted a second set of work sessions.
+In March 2021 San Juan County Environmental Stewardship hosted a second set of work sessions.
 These sessions, led by Stacey Bumbeck of Jacobs Engineering focused on the technical aspects of Section 106 requirements of the National Historic Preservation Act and local and state laws.
 Due to some sensitive material shared in the presentations, these recordings are only available to county staff upon request.
 Please contact Frances Robertson or Kendra Smith if you are interested.

 Video 1: Coast Salish Relationship